serqco/qabstracts/procedure.md

 - Just use whatever IDE or editor you are most familiar with.
   Learn how to open a file by partial filename instead of by browsing; you will need this a lot when resolving disagreements.
+- After cloning, do `git config pull.rebase true` once to have all `git pull`s in this repo do rebases automatically
 - Set up Python (see below) if you want to run the checking scripts locally.

 ### 2.2 I have no development setup and want the simplest possible solution